tauri-apps/tauri-docs/docs/guides/webview-versions.md

 ### Linux (WebKitGTK)

-The fractured nature of the Linux ecosystem means it is very hard to compile accurate information about WebKitGTK on the various distros.
-The table below is a very incomplete list of the most commonly used distributions and their webkit versions.
-You should always check your distros repositories for up-to-date information.
+The diverse nature of the Linux ecosystem means it is very hard to compile accurate information about WebKitGTK on the various distros.
+The table below is a very incomplete list of the most commonly used distributions and their WebKit versions.
+You should always check your distro's repositories for up-to-date information.

 | Distro                                                            | webkitgtk | WebKit    | Safari Equivalent |
 | ----------------------------------------------------------------- | --------- | --------- | ----------------- |